Package 'gamlss.prepdata'

 The function data_scale() takes a data.frame and creates a new data set with all continous variable standarised.
 The standardization can be

-i) scale 0 variance 1 which is equivalent to have the options scale.to="z-scores" and family="NO".
-That is the z-scores after fitting a normal distribution to a continuous variable
+i) mean 0 variance 1 which is equivalent to have the options scale.to="z-scores" and family="NO".
+That is the z-scores (residuals) after fitting a normal distribution to a continuous variable

-ii) A more general z-score using say scale.to="z-scores" and family="SHASH" in which case correction to the skewness and kurtosis is done to the specified variable or
+ii) A more general z-score using say scale.to="z-scores" and family="SHASH" in which case correction to the skewness and kurtosis is done to the specified variable.
+Finaly,

 iii) the range is resticted from zero to one, i.e. scale.to="0to1".